10 teacher tips for the first week of school that will help teachers have fun, while saving time. Tons of back to school ideas and organization tips.

 If you can get a hold of your class list, LABEL EVERYTHING!

-Pick Your Classroom Management Strategies
+Pick Classroom Management Strategies for the First Week

 I am HUGE believer in the power of GREAT classroom management.
 Classroom management can take on many different forms and it means so many things in a classroom.
 Without it, our classrooms would probably fall apart and total CHAOS would ensue (kidding, but seriously it’s important)!
 I have my favourite strategies in a MUST READ post HERE.